What is Complex Regional Pain Syndrome?

 - pain that gets worse over time

-- symptoms that affect one of the legs, arms, feet or hands
+- symptoms that may affect every part of the body

 Other traits may include: